awsdocs/amazon-fsx-lustre-user-guide/doc_source/mount-fs-auto-mount-onreboot.md

-# Mounting Your Amazon FSx File System Automatically<a name="mount-fs-auto-mount-onreboot"></a>
+# Mounting your Amazon FSx file system automatically<a name="mount-fs-auto-mount-onreboot"></a>

  You can update the `/etc/fstab` file in your Amazon EC2 instance after you connect to the instance for the first time so that it mounts your Amazon FSx file system each time it reboots\.

-## Using /etc/fstab to Mount Amazon FSx for Lustre Automatically<a name="lustre-mount-fs-auto-mount-update-fstab"></a>
+## Using /etc/fstab to mount FSx for Lustre automatically<a name="lustre-mount-fs-auto-mount-update-fstab"></a>

 To automatically mount your Amazon FSx file system directory when the Amazon EC2 instance reboots, you can use the `fstab` file\.
 The `fstab` file contains information about file systems\.
 The command `mount -a`, which runs during instance startup, mounts the file systems listed in the `fstab` file\.

 **Note**
 Before you can update the `/etc/fstab` file of your EC2 instance, make sure that you've already created your Amazon FSx file system\.
-For more information, see [Step 1: Create Your Amazon FSx for Lustre File System](getting-started-step1.md) in the Getting Started exercise\.
+For more information, see [Step 1: Create your Amazon FSx for Lustre file system](getting-started-step1.md) in the Getting Started exercise\.

 **To update the /etc/fstab file in your EC2 instance**